theQuert/XPS-9360-macOS/README.md

         setup_var 0x655 0x01     (Negative voltage for 0x653)
         setup_var 0x85A 0x1E     (GPU: -30 mV)
         setup_var 0x85C 0x01     (Negative voltage for 0x85A)
-    ## Warning!!!
-This may cause crash on your device, please be aware.
 ```

    ## Credits